johnsiah/react-redux-starter-kit/README.md

 # react-redux-starter-kit [WIP]
-This project is a PERN starter kit with the popular react-redux framework.
-Any pull requests are welcome.
+This project is a PERN starter kit with the popular react-redux framework using postgresql.

 ## Frameworks
 - [x] React